MelonKony/millmint/site/factbook/society/state/schools.md

 ## Atlantic Model of Education

 The *Atlantic Model* is the colloquial name for the Vekllei public education system.
-It is a hybridised model incorporating different influences, including progressive and Montessori methods.
+It is a hybridised model incorporating different influences, including Ferrer and Montessori methods.
 The Atlantic Model places greater emphasis on personal responsibility, constructivist learning and hobbyism.
 A distinguishing characteristic is its emphasis on synchronous authority, which protects certain student rights but retains the premise of the teacher as a classroom authority.

+Vekllei schools, including universities, employ competency-based grading.
+This system uses scaffolded tasks to demonstrate competence in a subject, and students are often provided more than one chance to demonstrate their ability.
+This system has found general success across Vekllei, and it has raised academic standards and the quality of student participation.
+It has also reduced anxieties about examination and testing in the classroom, and contributes significantly to the wellbeing of Vekllei students.
+This system does not always accredit easily with systems outside of Vekllei, which can affect post-graduate opportunities.

-Although this system incorporates progressive and alternative education methods, its structure deviates from trends common in those movements.
+Although the Atlantic Model incorporates progressive and alternative education methods, its structure deviates from trends common in those movements.
 Vekllei schools have traditional classrooms, a common [student uniform](#uniform), and address teachers by their surname.

 The distinguishing characteristics of the Atlantic Model are: